Skiing in Italy: the top 5 resorts

 A perfectly-groomed beginners’ slope in Cortina d’Ampezzo

 Known as “The Queen of the Dolomites”, Cortina D’Ampezzo is undoubtedly one of the best Italian ski resorts to visit with kids.
 The resort lies encircled by the Dolomites within the heart of the Ampezzo Valley.
-Offering 45km blue, 55km red and 20km black pistes, Cortina D’Ampezzo is reached within 2hrs from from Treviso & Venice airports, and in just over 2hrs from Innsbruck.
+Offering 45 km blue, 55 km red and 20 km black pistes, Cortina D’Ampezzo is reached within 2 hours from Treviso and Venice airports, and in just over 2 hours from Innsbruck.

-Cortina D’Ampezzo is a family-friendly ski resort with the main beginners’ area lying directly by the village.
-The ski schools in Cortina offer a wide range of kids lessons from age 3yrs and both group & private lesson have flexible options, such as half or full-day hours and lunchtime supervision.
+Cortina D’Ampezzo is a family-friendly ski resort, with the main beginners’ area lying directly by the village.
+The ski schools in Cortina offer a wide range of kids lessons from age 3 years and both group and private lesson have flexible options, such as half or full-day hours and lunchtime supervision.

 Young freestyling fans and their parents can head to the Freestyle Station to try out some tricks on the various obstacles.
-Furthermore, the whole family can take advantage of the resort’s extensive 78km of cross country trails, or try out some of the many snowports on offer.
+Furthermore, the whole family can take advantage of the resort’s extensive 78 km of cross-country trails, or try out some of the many snowsports on offer.

 Cervinia: for the best late season skiing in Italy